-Applies to: File system servers when data is analyzed from a live source.
+Applies to: File system servers when data is analyzed from a live source

-From the navigation pane, go to Activate.
+From the navigation pane, go to Data Insights.

-The Activate page appears.
+The Data Insights page appears.

-Under File Storage optimization, click File storage optimization.
+Under Risk Analysis, click File storage optimization.

 The File storage optimization page appears.